-Palermo is the city of the Unesco World Heritage Cathedral since 2015, of the historic Ballarò and Vucciria markets, of the Norman Palace and the Palatine Chapel, of the beautiful Pretoria and Vigliena squares.
+Palermo has been the city of the Unesco World Heritage Cathedral since 2015, of the historic Ballarò and Vucciria markets, the Norman Palace and the Palatine Chapel, and the beautiful Pretoria and Vigliena squares.
 That of Palermo, in fact, is a millenary history well sculpted in the city’s architecture.

 Castello a Mare

 The “Castello a Mare” restaurant is located in the Castellammare Archaeological Park in La Loggia district, north of the port of Palermo.

 The “Castello a Mare” is a large building with lawns, trees and flowers, parking, and tables with a view in a romantic place overlooking the harbor.